leonardoanalista/corp-semantic-release/README.md

 ## Configure

+This tool installs itself as a `bin`.
+After installation, you have this command `corp-semantic-release` available from anywhere.

 Add this script to your `package.json`

 ```
   "scripts": {
-    "release": "node ./node_modules/index.js"
+    "corp-release": "corp-semantic-release [options here]"
   }
 ```

-Of course you can give any name you like.
+Of course you can change `corp-release` to any name you like.

 ## Options
 * `-d` or `--dryrun`: it runs in non-destructive mode.
 No alteration hsould be done in your workspace.